Arifalkharusi/Arifalkharusi/README.md

 ### Hi there 👋 I'm currently learning JS!

-- 🔭 I’m currently working on ...
-JavaScript
+- 🔭 I’m currently working on ... becoming a Front-end Dev
 - 🌱 I’m currently learning ...
-JavaScript
+HTML / CSS / JavaScript / React
 - 👯 I’m looking to collaborate on ...
 JavaScript
 - 🤔 I’m looking for help with ...
-JavaScript
+JavaScript / React
 - 💬 Ask me about ...
 Anything
-- 📫 How to reach me: ... arifalkharusi@hotmail.com
+- 📫 How to reach me: ... on Whatsapp +44 7956013028
 - 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
-Play League of legends!
+PC Gamer!